About Quicksilver From Capital One

 Tailored for Big Spenders…to a Certain Point

 If you’re dropping some serious cash on your Quicksilver every month, you’ll appreciate the 1.5% cash back you get with every purchase.
 We’ll recommend this card up to a point, though.
-Try the Bank of America Cash Rewards Card if you spend more than $20,000 a month – the rewards are amazing (at least 25% cash back).
+Try the Bank of America Cash Rewards Card if you spend more than $20,000 a month for bigger rewards.

 Globetrotters Should Go Elsewhere